sharoncornelius/idpf-specification/idpf_specification.md

   For example, in a NIC Device, vPort can be a group of DMA (Direct Memory Access) queues or just one (that deposits the packet into Host or VM memory).
 When a vPort is a group of DMA queues, there is a host side load balancer or classifier implemented in the Device/SW Data path past the vSwitch to pick one of the queues of the vPort for final delivery of the packet.

-  Note: There is no replication of packets within a vPort.
+***Note:*** There is no replication of packets within a vPort.
-* **Buffers, Descriptors, and descriptor queues**: The main communication mechanism between the Device and host-side software (including the driver) is by placing relevant data (received or to be transmitted) and requests/responses in memory buffers and creating data-structures called descriptors that point to these buffers (and holds some metadata describing various attributes of the data in the buffers).
+* **Buffers, descriptors, and descriptor queues**: The main communication mechanism between the Device and host-side software (including the driver) is by placing relevant data (received or to be transmitted) and requests/responses in memory buffers and creating data-structures called descriptors that point to these buffers (and holds some metadata describing various attributes of the data in the buffers).
 These descriptors are placed into Circular Ring-queues (See Figure 1 ) called **Descriptor Queues**.

   These descriptor queues are often used in pairs, with one queue used in the Host-to-Device direction, and the other in Device-To-Host direction.
 * **Descriptor Queue**: A descriptor queue is a memory region whose length is some multiple of the size of the relevant descriptors it is meant to hold.
 (As noted above, descriptors are data-structures containing pointers to data-buffers + additional flags and meta-data used in processing that data).